GitHubByJelle/Checkers/README.md

 ## How to use
 To run the game, open Visual Studio (2019), open the folder and run `Programm.cs`.
 Please note that the base directory to the `Text` folder needs to be updated in `Game/GameLoop.cs`.

+To create a new .exe file, run the code and see the "bin" folder (e.g. the "Release" folder).

 ## Known improvements
 The code has been implemented during my summer break with a limited amount of time available.
 Because of that, there is enough room for improvement:
 * Use inheritance for players